• Galleries

 Milk Stories is committed to sharing diverse narratives and is open to travel arrangements, hiring translators, and offering scholarships whenever feasible.
 Collaborations and crazy ideas are welcomed, so please don't hesitate to reach out!

-For those in the Portland, OR area interested in contributing their stories, please see our scheduled of dates and locations to book a session.
+For those in the Portland, OR area interested in contributing their stories, please see our scheduled of dates at Beatrice Studio to book a session.
 Additional photos from the session and extended studio sessions are available for purchase upon request.

 If you do feel you would qualify for a scholarship, please feel free to contact me at hello@ashlantaylor.com.
 I hold several scholarship spots monthly open to ensure everyone can tell their story!